-Similarly, borrowings under the San Mateo Credit Facility may be in the form of a base rate loan or a Eurodollar loan.
-If San Mateo borrows funds as a base rate loan, such borrowings will bear interest at a rate equal to the greatest of (i) the prime rate for such day, (ii) the Federal Funds Effective Rate (as defined in the San Mateo Credit Facility) on such day, plus 0.50% and (iii) the Adjusted LIBO Rate (as defined in the San Mateo Credit Facility) plus 1.00% plus, in each case, an amount ranging from 1.00% to 2.00% per annum depending on San Mateo's Consolidated Total Leverage Ratio (as defined in the San Mateo borrows funds as a Eurodollar loan, such borrowings will bear interest at a rate equal to (x) the Adjusted LIBO Rate for the chosen interest period plus (y) an amount ranging from 2.00% to 3.00% per annum depending on San Mateo's Consolidated Total Leverage Ratio.
+Similarly, borrowings under the San Mateo Credit Facility may be in the form of a base rate loan or a SOFR loan.
+If San Mateo borrows funds as a base rate loan, such borrowings will bear interest at a rate equal to the greatest of (i) the prime rate for such day, (ii) the Federal Funds Effective Rate (as defined in the San Mateo Credit Facility) on such day, plus 0.50% and (iii) the Adjusted Term SOFR Rate (as defined in the San Mateo Credit Facility) for a one month tenor, plus 1.00% plus, in each case, an amount ranging from 1.25% to 2.25% per annum depending on San Mateo's Consolidated Total Leverage Ratio (as defined in the San Mateo Credit Facility).
+If San Mateo borrows funds as a SOFR loan, such borrowings will bear interest at a rate equal to (x) the Adjusted Term SOFR Rate for the chosen interest period plus (y) an amount ranging from 2.25% to 3.25% per annum depending on San Mateo's Consolidated Total Leverage Ratio.
 If San Mateo has outstanding borrowings under the San Mateo Credit Facility and interest rates increase, so will San Mateo's interest costs, which may have a material adverse effect on San Mateo's results of operations and financial condition.